 Quarterly Provost’s Honors, honors at graduation, department honors, and Phi Beta Kappa honors are awarded.
 For additional information, see Honors Society.

 The Warren College Honors Society offers students educational, cultural, and social experiences designed to broaden their intellectual interests.
 The activities vary annually to foster student interaction and promote a sense of community.
 Entering freshmen with a high school GPA of 3.8 or above and SAT I scores of 700 critical reasoning/700 quantitative/700 writing, or the ACT equivalent, are eligible to participate in the Honors Society.
 Students must maintain a cumulative UC San Diego GPA of 3.7 to remain in the society.
 All freshmen and transfer students who do not qualify for the Honors Society at the time of admission may join as soon as they attain a cumulative GPA of 3.7 on twelve or more graded units at UC San Diego.

 Warren College Scholars Seminar

 Freshmen who meet the Warren College Honors Society requirements may qualify for admission to the Scholars Seminar by submitting a writing sample.
-Students who are invited to participate in the two interdisciplinary seminars enroll in Warren 11A-B. The seminars fulfill the Warren College Writing Requirement and must be taken for a letter grade.
+Students who are invited to participate in the two writing seminars enroll in WARR 11A-B. The seminars fulfill the Warren College Writing Requirement and must be taken for a letter grade.

 Enhancing Your Education